nat-ventura/test-practice/README.md

 - Spies: Allow us to check that functions are called.
 - Stubs: Like spies, but can be forced to behave in a particular ways.
+- Mocks: Fake methods like spies, with pre-programmed behavior like stubs.
+The advantage is pre-programmed expectations as well.
+Will fail your tests if not used as expected.
+Useful for mocking out particular function within an object.